-Without Private Mortgage Insurance, lenders would not loan money to home buyers who were putting down less than 20%.
-First time home buyers would not have options to put as little as 3% down for a home without PMI.
+Without Private Mortgage Insurance, lenders would not fund home loans to home buyers putting down less than 20%.
+PMI mitigates the risk of low-money down mortgage.
+First-time homebuyers seeking low money down mortgage programs would not have options to put as little as 3% down for a home without PMI.

 How Does PMI Work?

-Once you decide to get a home mortgage, the bank will determine if you need Private Mortgage Insurance or not.
+Once you decide to get a home mortgage, the bank will determine whether you need Private Mortgage Insurance.

 Your lender will reach out to a PMI insurer.
-They will decide how much and if there is an upfront fee along with monthly premiums or just monthly premiums.
+They will decide how much and if there is an upfront fee and monthly or monthly premiums.

-Your loan estimate, which should be delivered within three days of applying for a loan will have all of your PMI details.
+Your loan estimate, which should be delivered within three days of applying for a loan, will have all your PMI details.

 After closing your PMI payment is rolled into your monthly mortgage payment.

 Private Mortgage Insurance premiums run between .3% and 1.5% of the purchase amount yearly.